morihofi/acmeserver/docs/README.md

 ## Configuration

 You'll find a sample configuration in the root of this repository with the name `settings.sample.json`.
-It provides a sample configuration you should customize it be able to work with this instance.
+It provides a sample configuration you should customize to work with this instance.
 Copy the sample file into the `serverdata` directory and call it `settings.json`.
+If you changed the location using `SERVERDATA_DIR`, place the file in that directory instead.

 ### Basic configuration